COURSES TAUGHT AT STERLING COLLEGE

 LL 356: Young Adult Literature

 This course introduces students, especially those seeking secondary licensure in English, to quality young adult literature available for reading and study in the middle and high school classroom.
 We examine many of the issues surrounding young adult literature including censorship, appropriateness, and strategies for reading and using the literature in the classroom.
-The reading list includes both classic texts taught to young adults (i.e., To Kill a Mockingbird) as well as more current books, such as Sherman Alexie’s Flight.
+The reading list includes both classic texts taught to young adults (i.e., To Kill a Mockingbird) as well as more current books, such as Sherman Alexie’s Flight or the graphic novel, American Born Chinese.
 Students present a lesson for young adults, complete annotations on novels, and write a researched literary analysis.

 LL 366: American Literature I